 One of London’s most affluent and upmarket areas, Knightsbridge is surprisingly enchanting.

-Bordering the vast Hyde Park, its streets are lined with high-end restaurants, boutique stores and five-star hotels.
+Bordering the vast Hyde Park, its streets are lined with high-end restaurants, boutique stores and five-star hotels, there’s much more to Knightsbridge than mammoth department stores and luxurious goods though – that’s why it’s worth sparing some of your time to explore this part of London.

 From its fine museum, old churches and swanky restaurants, there’s plenty to do in Knightsbridge for everyone.